 Whatever you decide to do, we assure you that ‘boredom’ isn’t a word you’ll associate with Bangkok.

-Today, you’ll be flying to Southern Thailand.
-You’ll be picked up from your hotel and driven to the airport, from which you’ll fly to Thailand’s holiday destination no. 1: Phuket.
+Today, you’ll be heading down to southern Thailand.
+Your driver will pick you up at your hotel and take you to the airport, from where you’ll catch your flight to Thailand’s number one beach destination: Phuket.

-On your arrival, you’ll pick up your luggage, and your driver will be waiting for you in the arrivals hall, ready to drive you to the hotel.
 After check-in, the rest of the day is yours to do as you please.
 Perhaps you fancy a dip in the waves?
-Or how about a stroll along the beach where you can enjoy the sun’s rays, the gentle lapping of the waves and the relaxing atmosphere?
+Or how about a stroll along the beach, where you can enjoy the sun’s rays and the sound of the gentle waves?

 You’ll be based at Kata Beach, which is on the south-western coast of Phuket and one of the most famous beaches on the whole island.
 Kata Beach actually consists of two beaches: Kata Yai, the “big” beach, and Kata Noi, the “small” beach.
 Both beaches have fine, golden sand.
 The water is clear, calm and relatively shallow – ideal beach for children and adults alike.
-Kata Beach is considerably quieter than the famous Patong Beach, but it still offers a good selection of nice restaurants, pleasant bars and shops.
+Kata Beach also offers a good selection of restaurants, bars, and shops.

 The day is yours to do as you please until the afternoon, when you’ll be going on an exciting guided tour of the island.
 Phuket has been nicknamed the “Pearl of the Andeman”, and for good reason.